lostcatproductions/lostcatproductions.github.io/_posts/2022-11-15-what-is-quicker.md

 Are you sure [y/N]? yCCCCCCCCCC
 ```

 If you are brave.
 And I do mean incredibly brave, you're welcome to download and play with the bootloader.
 You can upload this via UART (using XMODEM transfer) or JTAG and the appropriate cables.
-I do not recommend anyone much with the GreenPAK programming yet until we're 100% sure this won't brick anymore Buffee's.
+I do not recommend anyone muck with the GreenPAK programming yet until we're 100% sure this won't brick anymore Buffee's.
 These CPU's are unobtanium as it is, and I cannot replace any broken boards.
 You've been warned.

 [buffee_bootloader.bin.zip](https://github.com/lostcatproductions/lostcatproductions.github.io/files/10016799/buffee_bootloader.bin.zip)